 No. BlueConic is not a consulting or law firm.
 We recommend you consult your organization’s legal and/or privacy experts to determine what is required for your specific organization.

-Yes, all our internal processes are compliant, as well as 3rd parties, like Amazon Web Services.
+Yes, all our internal processes are compliant, as well as third parties, like Amazon Web Services.

 Managing privacy and consent with Objectives in BlueConic

-What is the Objectives object in BlueConic, and how does it relate to consent management for GDPR?
+What is an Objectives object in BlueConic?
+How do Objectives relate to consent management for GDPR?

-The BlueConic Objectives object lets you define purposes for personal data collection that require explicit or implicit consent.
+BlueConic Objectives let you define purposes for personal data collection that require explicit or implicit consent.
 You can easily add Dialogues, Connections, Listeners and other BlueConic objects to Objectives to enable consent management for those objects.

 Is it possible to only ask for consent against one overall Objective and remain compliant with GDPR?

-This is a question for your internal legal & privacy experts.
+This is a question for your internal legal and privacy experts.
 It depends on what types of data you collect, as well as how many different marketing purposes for which you use it.

 Consent management for GDPR